Skip to content

 2. Boquerones

 The Bay of Biscay supplies some of the best anchovies in the entire world.
 So it’s no wonder that fresh or marinated anchovies, known as boquerones, have inspired 1,000 types of pintxos in the Basque Country.
+White anchovies, which are vinegar-cured and prized for their delicate flavor and appearance, are a classic pintxo ingredient in San Sebastián.
 Classic dishes are boquerones wrapped around plump green olives, or sliced red tomatoes and boquerones served on bread.
 These little fish also marry well with blueberry marmalade or fresh strawberries for an interesting sweet and savory taste sensation.

 Fresh boquerones, a delicious pintxo in San Sebastian, The Valfers